stephbuon/hansard-speakers/README.md

 The metadata collected by RAs greatly improved the detection and disambiguation of speaker names.
 However, it does not help with the detection of the many permutations of a single MP name.
 The total number of permutations a single name might have is unknown.
 Therefore, the Hansard speakers disambiguation algorithm generates an exhaustive list of every possible permutation for each MP name.

+data standardization
+- corresponding ID, alias, start and end date, optional: notes

+categorize by folder
+lords go into one
+named aliases into another
+each folder treated differently in the code

+unique ID assigned to

 #### Algorithm
 The algorithm disambiguates speakers in (X) major steps: